 Aligning your estimations one with another will keep constant the assumptions and rationale, making your overall numbers of greater integrity.

-Sales figures here should be underpinned by sound evidence based reasoning.
+Sales figures here should be underpinned by sound evidence-based reasoning.

 Keeping a running tally on the tangible and intangible assets your campsite business holds prepares you planning their maintenance, replacement or sale.

-A running total of valuation and depreciation will put to the forefront their worthiness and market value.
+A running total of valuation and depreciation will put to the forefront of their worthiness and market value.

 This helps inform your decision making for handling them optimally for your business.